jambuur/APEDSK99/README.md

 You should switch off the TI before uploading the APEDSK99 sketch from the Arduino IDE.
 If you don't, there is a good chance the Arduino bootloader gets corrupted and you'll need a second Arduino to restore it.
 Yes I have been there ... several times.

 Alternatively you could connect _Analog 1_ to _+5V_ with a jumper wire before uploading; this disables the APEDSK99 sideport buffer IC's so you can leave the TI powered on.
 In fact, if you intend to put APEDSK99 in some sort of case, plan a switch for this.
-It's not only handy for uploading sketches but also for temporarily circumventing TI EXTENDED BASIC's LOAD feature or preventing unintentional DSR RAM writes (see **Ignition Sequence** below)
+It's not only handy for uploading sketches but also for temporarily circumventing _TI EXTENDED BASIC_'s LOAD feature or preventing unintentional DSR RAM writes (see _**Ignition Sequence**_ below)

 ### *Ignition sequence*